Back to learn

 How to survive a recession: A guide for making the most of your money during a difficult time

 A recession is a period of two or more consecutive quarters where the economy shrinks rather than grows.
 This is called ‘negative growth.’
-Recessions can be triggered by things like a sudden change in oil prices, or a crisis of confidence in the market—that’s what happened in the 1990s with the dot-com bubble.
+Recessions can be triggered by things like a sudden change in oil prices, or a crisis of confidence in the market.

-Right now, it seems very, very likely that we are entering a recession.
-While it’s hard to know for sure what is going to happen with the economy in the coming months, there are a few things to keep in mind to help you find a little more balance in your financial life, whatever it looks like.
+Right now, it seems likely that we’ll enter a recession.
+While it’s hard to know for sure what’s going to happen economically in the coming months, there are a few things to keep in mind for maintaining financial balance throughout changing times.

 In general, and especially during a recession, the quickest way to tackle debt is to minimize the most expensive debt first.
 Typically, that means credit card debt.

-Credit card debt is some of the most expensive debt there is.
+When thinking about how to survive a recession, paying off credit card debt (if possible), should be a main priority.
+Credit card debt is some of the most expensive debts out there.
 Each month, you’re charged around 20% interest on whatever balance you’re carrying.
-It’s not pretty.
-Getting rid of credit card debt is a major priority.
+And if you have credit card debt, you’re not alone.
+The average credit card debt Canadians had in September 2022 was $2,121.
+That said, getting rid of credit card debt is a major priority.

 The first thing to do to manage your credit card debt is look at your balance.
 If you’re paying interest every month, you can call your credit card company to see if you qualify for lowering the rate you’re paying.
 You can also try to negotiate a payment plan for paying off the balance.
 In the wake of the pandemic, many banking institutions are temporarily lowering the interest rates on credit card debt, though you may be asked to complete a financial review.